Naalu/ds-senior-capstone-projects-website/deliverables/Implementation.md

 ✔ **Efficient Research Management** – Admins manage research projects, user roles, and system settings through an intuitive Django Admin Panel.

-Grading criteria (1 point): This section will be evaluated in terms of correctness, completeness, thoroughness, consistency, coherence, and adequate use of language.
-The description should be consistent with the current state of the project.
-You should include the link to GitHub.

 ## Requirements

-List in this section, the requirements and associated pull request that you implemented for this release, following the example below---include the description of the requirement, a link to the issue, a link to the pull request(s) that implement the requirement, who implemented the requirement, who approved it, and a print screen that depicts the implemented feature (if applicable).
-I expect that you implement the features you specified in your MVP (c.f.
-D.2 Requirements).

-Order the requirements below by the name of the student who implemented them.
-All the members of the group should have worked on implementation activities and submitted pull requests.
-Only stable code should be included in the release.
-The code that is still under development should be in branches.

 ### Requirement:
 As a student, I want to my capstone project stored online so that I can share my work with others in the department and prospective employers.